SkypeG/Skytool/README.md

 ## How To Run In Windows?
 - Download Skytool
 - Go to the folder where you put the Sky Tool file
+- Open @Install.bat
 - Open @Run.bat

 ## Import Libary
 -requests
--json
--os
--sys
--socket
--random
--pyautogui
--random
--colorama
+- json
+- os
+- sys
+- socket
+- random
+- pyautogui
+- random
+- colorama
--socket, random, time
+- socket, random, time
--pathlib import Path
+- pathlib import Path

+## Command
+*You can check it using the help command*